LKOC has been participating in the Kailua Fourth of July Parade since 1949!

 LKOC’S “THIRD FRIDAY” SPRING ~ SUMMER SPECIAL EVENTS VIA ZOOM

-LKOC is hosting a series of special events for Spring and Summer 2021 via Zoom, for your participation and viewing pleasure.
+LKOC is hosting several events for Spring and Summer 2021 via Zoom, for your participation and viewing pleasure.
 To join these events, visit our Upcoming Events page for details.

-Pot et Fleurs Tutorial Our first event on Friday March 19 was a delightfully informative tutorial on creating your own “Pot et Fleurs” Easter basket, presented by LKOC Programs Chair Pam Ross.
+POT ET FLEURS Our first event, held March 19, 2021, was a tutorial on creating your own “Pot et Fleurs” Easter basket, presented by Pam Ross.
 To view the video, click <HERE>.